Dying and Fighting to Live On

-"We closed up your mother, immediately, so the cancer cells will not spread fast".
-Said the doctor."
+We closed up your mother, immediately, so the cancer cells will not spread fast, said the doctor.

 Mommy was brought home.

-I stayed with her every weekend because I have to work and because of my young children.
+I stayed with her only on weekends because I have to work and take care of my young children.

-Emotionally and physically, I was drained.
-There has been fear in my heart.
-I am not prepared for Mommy to leave us.
-My Daddy and Mommy were the pillars of my strength, the source of my stability and the constants in my life.
-From the time, I was small, my parents were there to take care of me.
-It hurts me so much when Daddy died, but I tried to console myself, that "Mommy is still here", and she will take care of us and we will take care of her.
-I cannot fathom, how life will be if Mommy is gone.
+There was fear in my heart.
+I was not prepared for Mommy to leave us.
+My Daddy and Mommy were the pillars of my strength.
+The source of my stability and the constants in my life.
+My parents were always there to take care of me.
+It hurts me so much when Daddy died.
+I tried to console myself that Mommy is still here.
+She will take care of us, and we will take care of her.
+I cannot fathom how life will be if Mommy is gone.

-Fighting to live on...
+Fighting to live on

-When I come to visit her, I would lay down beside her in her bed and I would fall into a slumber.
-I felt safe with Mommy, I felt a shield was protecting me from my worries in the outside world as I lay down beside her.
+When I come to visit her, I would lay down beside her in her bed, and I would fall into a slumber.
+I felt safe with Mommy.
+I felt a shield was protecting me from my worries in the outside world as I lay down beside her.

-"I'm not."
-She answered in a calm voice.
+I'm not she answered in a calm voice.

-I cried quietly beside her and she comforted me & said these words "Carmel, pray always to the Lord".
+I cried quietly beside her, and she comforted me.
+She told me, Carmel, pray to the Lord always.

 Mommy passed away gently in her sleep.

 That's how I lived on after her death.
 My life is a life filled with prayers.
-I prayed about everything and that's how I moved on with my life, it's how I survived whether I received apples or lemons in my life.
+I prayed about everything, and that's how I moved on with my life, it's how I survived whether I received apples or lemons in my life.

-Each of us has our own dying and fighting to live on story.
+Each of us has our own dying and fighting to live on the story.
 Care to share yours and be an inspiration to others too?